 Relevant degree subjects include earth, physical, mathematical and applied sciences and engineering.
 In particular, the following subjects may increase your chances:

-- engineering geology;
+- engineering geology and geotechnics

-- mineral or mining engineering.
+- mining engineering.

 Entry without a degree or with an HND only is not possible.

-A postgraduate qualification, for example an MSc in engineering geology, geotechnical engineering, hydrogeology, soil or rock mechanics, foundation engineering or related areas is both useful and desirable.
+A postgraduate qualification, for example an MSc in engineering geology, geotechnical engineering, hydrogeology, soil or rock mechanics, structural and foundation engineering or related areas is both useful and desirable.
 Search for postgraduate courses in engineering geology.

 However, not having one will not preclude you from getting the job in most cases, and many companies will offer to support you if you decide to undertake postgraduate study at a later stage.
 An accreditation scheme for taught postgraduate MSc courses is also available.